Skip to content

 Access Jupyter from your Coder instance and create a new notebook.
 If a Jupyter workspace isn't already available, create one from its template.

-We'll now start writing code.
 Copy the snippets of code from here and paste them in your notebook, then execute them with Shift+Enter.
 After running, Jupyter will create a new code cell.
+Alternatively, the final notebook for this scenario can be found in the tutorial repository.

 Set-up